secretstartups/handbook/tools-and-tips/other-apps/index.html.md

 ### Raycast

 [Raycast](https://www.raycast.com/) is a productivity tool similar to [Alfred](#alfred) and Spotlight on macOS.
 Download the app and select your preferred shortcut.
 You can also replace spotlight entirely by choosing `cmd + space` as shortcut.

 The core app provides many workflows built-in, extensions from the [store](https://www.raycast.com/store) can be installed either directly from the web, or by using the built-in [extension search](https://developers.raycast.com/basics/install-an-extension).

+There is [an unofficial extension maintained by GitLab team members](https://www.raycast.com/saschaeggi/gitlab-docs) to search the GitLab documentation, the Handbook, and the Pajamas Design System.

 **Please do not use extensions for GitLab using a personal access token (PAT) for security reasons.**